 - 3 large eggs

-- 1/2 cup chopped pecans (I used pre-chopped pecan chips to save time)
+- 1/2 cup (54g) chopped pecans (I used pre-chopped pecan chips to save time)

 - Preheat oven to 400 degrees.
 Pierce each sweet potato several times with a fork and transfer to a rimmed cookie sheet.
 Bake about 1 hour, or until very tender when pierced with a fork.
-Meanwhile brown 1/2 cup butter in a medium saucepan over medium heat, swirling pan occasionally (for stages of browning butter see notes below).
+Meanwhile melt 1/2 cup butter in a medium saucepan over medium heat and allow to brown, swirling pan occasionally.

 - Remove potatoes from oven and reduce oven temperature to 350.
 Cut each in half and scoop out flesh into a large mixing bowl.
 Mash potatoes with a potato masher.
 Pour in 1/2 cup browned butter, using a rubber spatula to scrape excess butter from pan, add granulated sugar, 1/4 cup light-brown sugar and salt then using an electric hand mixer set on low speed, blend together until well combine.
 Add in eggs and mix until well blended, then pour in milk and mix until well blended.
 Pour mixture into a buttered 13 x 9 baking dish and spread into an even layer.